How to HARDCODE Subtitles to Your Films

 VLC (originally VideoLAN Client) is a very useful multimedia player that supports multiple audio and video formats (MPEG-1, MPEG-2, MPEG-4, DivX, mp3, ogg, DVD, VCD, …).
 The program also supports several streaming procurements.
 VLC also acts as a server if you want to stream data over IPv4 or IPv6 networks.

 You can ask more at any time.
-Also read my previous articles:
+Also read my previous articles.
+Hey, also remember to follow my channel in Youtube!
+And thanks for watching!
+I appreciate that.

 Other articles to read: